 The Netherlands is generally considered a perfect springboard into the European market.
-Many companies have already chosen the Netherlands as their gateway to Europe for, amongst other things, the country’s strategic location, international business climate, first class infrastructure, competitive fiscal climate, highly educated and multilingual workforce and the exceptional quality of life.
-When establishing your business in the Netherlands, you will have to make sure your company makes the right choices and is compliant with all local requirements when taking on staff, while local practices and local legislation vary from place to place.
+Many companies have already chosen the Netherlands as their gateway to Europe for, amongst other things, the country’s strategic location, international business climate, first class infrastructure, competitive fiscal climate, highly educated and multilingual workforce, and the exceptional quality of life.
+When establishing your business in the Netherlands, you will have to make sure your company makes the right choices and is compliant with all local requirements and practices when taking on staff.

 2. Labour and Employment Law Requirements

 In order to be legally compliant, employers are required by legislation to create and implement a number of employment policies and practices.
 The following are statutory requirements for an organisation that is commencing work in the Netherlands.

 - Dutch working conditions legislation contains several statutory obligations for employers, such as having a Risk Inventory and Evaluation policy in place and entering into a contract with an occupational health and safety service provider (“company doctor”).

 - For many sectors, collective labour agreements have been agreed upon by the trade unions and employers’ organisations, which may contain specific requirements for employers.
 Please note that collective labour agreements may apply by operation of law.

 - Check whether a sectoral pension scheme may be applicable in your situation.
 Please note that a sectoral pension scheme may be mandatory.

 - Make sure you keep personnel files for all employees in accordance with local laws and data protection legislation.